tdeheurles/jvm-tools/README.md

 ### TODO
 - Create a user different than root for this stuff => Need to look at busybox how to
-- Test on windows with boot2docker
+- I had some trouble trying with windows.
+The path are interpreted different than expecting.
+Need to find a way.

 ### You need [docker](https://github.com/tdeheurles/docs/tree/master/docker)